 *Updated December 21st, 2020

 As one of the largest and most diverse countries in the world, the United States boasts an amazing amount of tourist destinations.
 Tourism is considered a vital part of many people’s lives and, according to US tourism statistics, it contributes to building the economy and creating jobs.
-In 2019, domestic and international travellers spent $1.1 trillion in the U.S. and directly supported 9 million U.S. jobs.
+In 2019, domestic and international travelers spent $1.1 trillion in the U.S. and directly supported 9 million U.S. jobs.

-The Covid-19 pandemic has brought travel and tourism to a near-standstill also dragging down with it the short term rental market, and no one is sure when it will restart.
+The Covid-19 pandemic has brought travel and tourism to a near-standstill also dragging down with it the short-term rental market, and no one is sure when it will restart.

 We have collected the appropriate data, to draw usable conclusions and perhaps get the dose of optimism that many of us need.